Edited by: Keri Stooksbury

 If you’ve managed your secured credit card wisely and established a positive relationship with the credit card issuer, you might be able to leverage that history and qualify for another, more rewarding, credit card.

-If you were unable to qualify for any of the credit cards mentioned in this article, you could consider a prepaid card such as the Bluebird by American Express®, the Chase® Liquid Prepaid Card, or the PayPal Prepaid Mastercard®.
+If you were unable to qualify for any of the credit cards mentioned in this article, you can consider a prepaid card such as the PayPal Prepaid card.

 A prepaid card can help you manage your finances, especially if you don’t have a bank account.
 You just load an amount when you obtain the card and then make purchases or bill payments as you would with a credit card.